lud77/Factorize/README.md

 --- Engine

+- [ ] THE SPLIT: Separate the execution code (the engine) from the rendering code (the react frontend)
+    - [ ] The engine should take a representation of the network and a representation of the current state and execute one step
+    - [ ] The engine should return a representation of the updated state
+    - [ ] The engine should carry out any side effect
+    - [ ] Make the engine a separate daemon
+    - [ ] Make a CLI that can use the engine daemon to run a network in an headless way

 - [ ] Stepper-type panels or endpoints or connections, still not sure which
 - [ ] Explicitly handle the "null/undefined" value in a more organic way
 - [ ] Needs more orthogonality: possibility to set both inputs and outputs from execute or onPulse, etc
 - [~] Actual panels
+    - [ ] VIDEO: Extract frame
+    - [ ] VIDEO: Resize
+    - [ ] VIDEO: Create from images
+    - [ ] IMAGE: Image group
     - [ ] FLOW: Timeline (place events on a timeline and on play it will start triggering Pulses on the various eps
     - [~] Web Audio nodes
         - [ ] FFT/IFFT?